What date is the festival?

 Can I join in the songwriter’s workshop?

-Applications to perform will be open in due course (Spring 2021) and those successful will be notified.
+Applications to perform have now closed and those successful will be notified.
 Everyone with a camping ticket is welcome to be part of the audience at this event.